 Anyone accused of a sex crime will face a great deal of uncertainty and will likely have a lot of questions.

-However, because a conviction carries serious consequences, a person accused or charged with a sex crime should talk to an experienced criminal defense attorney as soon as possible.
+However, because a conviction carries serious consequences, a person accused or charged with a sex crime should contact an experienced Minnesota criminal sexual conduct defense attorney as soon as possible.

-Assault Vs Battery Generally
+Assault Vs Battery Under Minnesota Law

 On the other hand, battery is the physical act itself.
 For example, a threat to punch someone is assault, while the punch is the battery.

 On the other hand, threatening violence with the intent to terrorize a person is a separate crime.
 There are subtle differences in the law between a threat and a physical act that can drastically change the type of criminal charge you may face.

 Sexual Battery Vs Sexual Assault